mouhcin-messaad/IptvPlayer/README.md

     * Browse channels by category.
     * Search and filter channels.
     * Add and remove channels from your favorites.
-* **VLC Playback:** Utilizes VLC Media Player for robust and versatile stream playback.
+* **VLC Playback:** Utilises VLC Media Player for robust and versatile stream playback.
 * **Persistent Configuration:** Automatically saves and loads your M3U and EPG URLs, and favorite channels.
 * **User-Friendly Interface:** A clean and easy-to-navigate graphical user interface.